Fixed Mindset. Growth Mindset. Here’s your a “How to…”

 - Learn from your setbacks and try again

-- Hear a criticism and act on it knowing the outcome is now in your hands.
+- Hear and act on a criticism knowing the outcome is now in your hands.